 In 1992, UC Berkeley started an Econometrics Laboratory designed to have both a research and educational outreach function.
-It has been successfully serving the Bay Area by offering a number of specialized workshops in state-of-the-art methods, hosting symposia, establishing a program for visiting researchers, and developing an econometrics software archive.
+It has been successfully serving the Bay Area by offering a number of specialized workshops in state-of-the-art methods, hosting symposia, establishing a visiting research program and developing an econometrics software archive.